cloudmesh-community/book/chapters/msg/graphql.md

 ### Union Types

-As the name suggests, union types are union of two or more types.
-Here's how we can define a union type.
+As the name suggests, union types represent the union of two or more types.
+Here is how we can define a union type.

 ```graphql
 union VehicleType = Motorcycle | Car